metatensor/metatensor/docs/src/reference/operations/manipulation/to.rst

 to
 ==

-.. autofunction:: equistore.to
+.. autofunction:: metatensor.to

-.. autofunction:: equistore.block_to
+.. autofunction:: metatensor.block_to